 Exploring cultural links between Europe and the Arab world

 Europe and the Arab world are two rapidly changing regions, each with specific and varied local social, economic and political realities, but above all with many connections, historical and present.
-Building on these connections, the Goethe-Institut and Bozar are launching the project Halaqat.
+Building on these connections, the Goethe-Institut and Bozar present the project Halaqat.
 Halaqat – which in Arabic means multiple links and circles – aims to strengthen these entanglements and build bridges between both regions.

 Local Halaqat partners in Brussels and in the Arab World: